-In order for our school to successfully provide in-person instruction, all students and employees are required to comply with the policies, procedures and guidelines in this document.
+In order for our school to successfully provide in-person instruction, all students and employees are required to comply with the policies, procedures and guidelines in The Light Ahead plan.
 These safety measures align with mandates and recommendations from the Centers for Disease Control and Prevention, the Ohio Department of Health and Dayton & Montgomery County Public Health.
-CJ is taking these steps to provide a safe environment for our students, faculty and staff.
-Here is an overview of the safety procedures that we will follow:

 - Parents and guardians will be asked to conduct a daily temperature and symptom checks for their children at home, prior to sending their children to school.
 This will help to make our efforts stronger at maintaining a healthier environment for everyone.

-- Temperature and symptom checks will be conducted upon arrival (more details to come).
+- Temperature and symptom checks will be conducted upon arrival.

-- Students will have a staggered arrival to school each day (more details to come).
+- Students will have a staggered arrival to school each day.

-- Face coverings are required (with the exception of special circumstances) to be worn all day by students, employees and visitors.
+- Face coverings are required (with the exception of special circumstances) to be worn throughout the day by students, employees and visitors.